microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 Parameter | Description |
 ----------|-------------|
 CsvFilePath | Allows you to specify a CSV file with a list of email addresses to check.
 Csv file must include a first line with header Email.
-EmailAddresses | Allows you to specify email address or multiple addresses separated by commas.
+EmailAddress | Allows you to specify email address or multiple addresses separated by commas.
-IncludeMDOPolicies | Checks both EOP and MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddresses parameter.
+IncludeMDOPolicies | Checks both EOP and MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddress parameter.
-OnlyMDOPolicies | Checks only MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddresses parameter.
+OnlyMDOPolicies | Checks only MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddress parameter.
 ShowDetailedPolicies | In addition to the policy applied, show any policy details that are set to True, On, or not blank.
 SkipConnectionCheck | Skips connection check for Graph and Exchange Online.
+SkipVersionCheck | Skips the version check of the script.
 ScriptUpdateOnly | Just updates script version to latest one.